BSG Blog Berezha Security Group

 Your mobile app runs on devices you don’t control, in environments you can’t predict.
 That binary sitting on a user’s phone — with its local storage, hardcoded configuration, and network calls — is an entirely different attack surface from your web application.
 It demands a different testing approach.

-In Q1 2026 alone, security providers blocked over 12 million malware-related attacks targeting mobile devices, with banking trojans and spyware leading the threat landscape.
+Mobile malware — banking trojans and spyware in particular — remains a high-volume, persistent threat, and the apps most worth attacking are the ones moving money, health data, or identity.
 Meanwhile, regulatory pressure from PCI DSS 4.0, DORA, and HIPAA continues to push organisations toward mandatory mobile security assessments.

 This guide covers what mobile app security testing involves, where iOS and Android apps typically fail, and how to decide between doing it yourself and hiring a professional pentester.